corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/tooling/_index.md

 ## Helm CLI

 Corda 5 is deployed as a Helm chart.
 To perform the installation, the Cluster Operator requires the Helm CLI.
-The [Helm documentation](https://helm.sh/docs/intro/install/) contains details on how to install helm.
+The [Helm documentation](https://helm.sh/docs/intro/install/) contains details on how to install Helm.
 The Helm version should be v3.9.4 or newer.

 ## Corda CLI